Bobcatou/broken-link-checker/readme.txt

 1. Reactivate the plugin.
 Your settings will be retained from the previous version.

 == Changelog ==

+= 1.3.1 =
+* Added support for the new YouTube embed code style.
+It needs to be explicitly enabled in options.
+* Added credits link for the Persian language translator.
+* Updated Portuguese translation.
+* Updated German translation.
+* Partial fix for Mediafire checker failing with a fatal error in some situations.

 = 1.3 =
 * Dropped PHP 4 support.